Richard Hongisto: Return to San Francisco

-Later years
+Personal life

+In 1993, Hongisto married Susan Chavez, who was 23 years his junior.
+On September 24, 1994, Chavez Hongisto died of an asthma attack brought on by smoking crack cocaine.

 Hongisto left public life to become a full-time businessman and real estate investor, apart from an unsuccessful run for County Supervisor in 2000.

 Hongisto died of a heart attack on November 4, 2004, at the age of 67, leaving behind a son and daughter.
 He married four times, and was living with a 31-year-old girlfriend at the time of his death.